Projects per year

 Key Research Interests

-Heike's research interests include global environmental politics, forest governance and REDD+, the international climate negotiations, indigenous peoples/knowledge and sustainable development, transformative learning, trust, sustainable food governance and planetary health.
+Heike's research interests include global (environmental) politics, the politics of the international climate negotiations, indigenous peoples/knowledge and decolonisation, transformative learning, trust, food and nutrition, planetary health and the link between climatic changes and industrial agriculture.

 Research Activities